CAR 816

 The CAR 816, also called Caracal Sultan or simply Sultan, is a 5.56×45mm NATO, gas-operated, magazine-fed assault rifle that is produced by Caracal International in Abu Dhabi, United Arab Emirates.

 History

 The Caracal CAR 816 shares lineage to the Heckler & Koch HK416.
-The principal firearms engineers for the CAR 816 were Robert Hirt and Chris Sirois.

-Hirt was instrumental in the development of the HK416.
-Following his time with Heckler & Koch, Hirt was recruited by SIG Sauer to work with then SIG engineer Chris Sirois on an improved version of the HK416: the SIG Sauer SIG516 (they later designed the SIG716 and SIG MCX/SIG MPX).

-Hirt and Sirois were later recruited by Caracal to develop a new rifle iteration that was superior to both the HK416 and SIG516 series.
-From this, the CAR 816 series was created.

-In 2020, the CAR 816 was considered by Dasan Machineries for South Korean "Special Operations Submachine Gun Type-I" program as a candidate to replace the Daewoo Precision Industries K1 used by the Republic of Korea Army Special Warfare Command.
-Instead, they submitted the DSAR-15PC as a domestic design became a tender requirement.

 On 5 March 2021, Caracal International LLC and PT Pindad Indonesia signed a partnership for joint-production of CAR 816 for the Indonesian military.
-The assault rifle designated as PC 816 V1 (Pindad Caracal 816 Version 1), firstly introduced by Pindad in 2022.

-On February 18, 2025, at NAVDEX 2025 in Abu Dhabi, the UAE's EDGE Group and CARACAL, its small arms subsidiary, signed a memorandum of understanding (MoU) with Malaysia's Ketech Asia for local assembly and production of the CAR 816 assault rifle.

 Design

 The CAR 816 is based on the AR-15 platform ergonomic architecture, but uses a short-stroke gas piston operating system (unlike the AR-15's piston-operated gas impingement system) with a user-adjustable gas system.

 Feeding

 The CAR 816 features a Draft STANAG 4179 compliant magazine well and is fed with STANAG magazines with a standard capacity of 30 rounds.

 Other STANAG compatible box and drum magazines can be used.

 Operation

 The CAR 816 uses a proprietary bolt carrier and a special tungsten granules containing buffer to manage bolt carrier bounce and soften recoil.

 The CAR 816's chamber is modified, so the rifle is over-the-beach capable to let the rifle fire safely as quickly as possible after being submerged in water.

 With the help of the three position regulator (normal, adverse conditions and suppressor/silencer settings), the gas system can be adjusted to function reliably with various propellant, projectile, fouling, operating environment and configuration specific pressure behavior.

 The CAR 816 uses a mil-spec direct trigger.
 The selector settings are: safe, semi-automatic fire and automatic fire.